At the Cana Dinner we celebrate marriage and lift up the good news about being married.

 - Where: Holy Name of Jesus.
-Welcome tables will be in Gathering Space after 5 p.m.
+Come to the welcome tables in Gathering Space at 6:15 p.m. following the 5 p.m.
 Mass.

 - What: A night to celebrate your marriage with your spouse and others.
-Wine/craft beer hour, dinner, speaker, blessing, and more.
+Speakers, blessing, remember vows and fellowship!

 Love and Marriage, February 2018 Newsletter Article